3 Powerful Ways to Use a Lean Manufacturing Game in Training

 What is the primary goal of business process improvement?

-The primary goal of business process improvement is to enhance efficiency and effectiveness in organizational processes, ultimately making them faster and more cost-effective to meet evolving customer demands.
+The primary goal of business process improvement is to enhance efficiency and effectiveness in organizational processes, ultimately making them faster and more cost-effective, thereby meeting the evolving demands of customers.

 How does Lean Manufacturing improve business processes?

-Lean Manufacturing significantly improves business processes by eliminating waste and optimizing workflows, which enhances value, reduces costs, and increases productivity.
+Lean Manufacturing significantly enhances business processes by eliminating waste and optimizing workflows, thereby increasing value, reducing costs, and improving productivity.

 What are the key benefits of continuous process improvement?